mila-iqia/milabench/_sources/docker.rst.txt

 Multi-node benchmark
 ^^^^^^^^^^^^^^^^^^^^

-There is currently one multi-node benchmark, ``opt-2_7b-multinode``.
-Here is how to run it:
+There are currently two multi-node benchmarks, ``opt-1_3b-multinode`` (data-parallel) and ``opt-6_7b-multinode`` (model-parallel, that model is too large to fit on a single GPU).
+Here is how to run them:

 1. Set up two or more machines that can see each other on the network.
 Suppose there are two and their addresses are:
   * ``manager-node`` ⬅ this is the node you will launch the job on
   * ``worker-node``
 2. ``docker pull`` the image on both nodes.
 3. Prior to running the benchmark, create a SSH key pair on ``manager-node`` and set up public key authentication to the other nodes (in this case, ``worker-node``).
-4. Write an override file that will tell milabench about the network (see below)
+4. Write an override file that will tell milabench about the network (see below).
+Note that you will need to copy/paste the same configuration for both multinode tests.
 5. On ``manager-node``, execute ``milabench run`` via Docker.
   * Mount the private key at ``/milabench/id_milabench`` in the container
   * Use ``--override "$(cat overrides.yaml)"`` to pass the overrides